ClintPollock/Veracode-AWS-Code-Suite-Getting-Started-Guide/Advanced/4-Static-SCA-Policy-Scan/readme.md

 https://docs.veracode.com/r/c_wrapper_simple_actions

-UploadAndScan is the primary use -
+UploadAndScan is the primary action used -

 https://docs.veracode.com/r/r_uploadandscan

 At this stage, it could be that you are doing 1:1 mapping of App Profiles and Micro Services, or better, group micro services or components logically and send the artifact for a Policy Scan.
-This will allow for governance and remidation.
-If developers want to shift further left, they can try the Static Pipelien scanner.
+This will allow for governance and remediation.
+If developers want to shift further left, they can try the Static Pipeline scanner.

 Sample buildspec file for submitting a Static Policy Scan: